It’s about what clients earn AND what they keep

 - Make use of layered tax management strategies, including tax-efficient allocations, after-tax portfolio optimization, diversified bond positions and tax-loss harvesting

-- Composed of mutual funds from carefully researched institutional, independent money managers
+- Composed of active and passive mutual funds and ETFs from carefully researched institutional, independent money managers

 - Dynamically (but not tactically) managed to seek to achieve consistent performance in ever-changing markets